gcolbert/ACEM/documentation/configure-authentication.md

 How to configure authentication
 ===

-ACEM can use the following authentications schemes:
+ACEM can use the following profiles to configure authentication scheme :

-* CAS (the default)
-* Manual (the login/passwords are retrieved from the ACEM database)
+* auth-manual : where the login/passwords are retrieved from the ACEM database (the default)
+* auth-cas : where the authentication is done by a CAS server

+Switching from Manual to CAS
+--

+You just have to pass the system property "spring.profiles.active" the value "auth-cas".
+Deleting the system property, or not specifying it, will use the default value, which is defined in web.xml.

 Configuring CAS
 --